ultrabstrong/Corely/Corely.Common/readme.md

 ```

 ### Byte Array Extension For Finding BOM (Byte Order Mark)
-In some cases, when reading a file, the BOM (Byte Order Mark) is included in the byte array.
-This extension method allows you to find the BOM in the byte array and remove it.
+In some cases, when reading a file, the BOM (Byte Order Mark) is prepended to the byte array.
+This extension method returns the encoding represented by the BOM.

 This extension returns a `System.Text.Encoding` for the BOM.
 It can be invoked as follows:
 ```csharp